 Looking for the best CFD trading brokers in 2020?
-We compare all the top CFD trading platforms, looking at the details that really matter, including price, leverage, spreads and trading conditions.
+We compare all the top CFD platforms, looking at the details that really matter, including price, leverage, spreads and trading conditions.

 Our guide to CFD trading takes you through all the key criteria and explains the terms you need to know before you get started.